Ophiogomphus susbehcha Vogt and Smith, 1993

 Basis for Listing

 Ophiogomphus is primarily a Holarctic genus, with the greatest diversity of species being within North America.
-The St. Croix Snaketail (Ophiogomphus susbehcha), a species described in the scientific literature only in 1993, was thought to be endemic to the upper St. Croix River Valley along the Wisconsin/Minnesota border (Laurentian Mixed Forest and Eastern Broadleaf Forest provinces); however, recent evidence indicates that it may have a disjunct Nearctic distribution that ranges eastwards to Pennsylvania and Maryland and southward to Virginia.
+The St. Croix Snaketail (Ophiogomphus susbehcha), a species described in the scientific literature only in 1993, was thought to be endemic to the upper St. Croix River Valley along the Wisconsin/Minnesota border (Laurentian Mixed Forest and Eastern Broadleaf Forest provinces).
+However, recent evidence indicates there is a disjunct population in the eastern U.S. that ranges from Maryland southward through Pennsylvania to Virginia.